 - Drop your Medicare prescription drug coverage completely.

-- Change from one MA/MAPD to another MA/MAPD
+- Change from one Medicare Advantage Plan to another.

 Special Election Periods